 Figure 2.
-Graphic summary of TFs involved in the development of mDA neurons and that seem to have an impact in the differentiation of DA neurons of VTA and SNpc.
-Arrows indicate a stimulatory effect, while perpendicular lines indicate an inhibitory effect.
-TFs in black do not have a specific regional distribution pattern, while the red and green colours indicate the TFs the modulation or alteration of which has a higher impact on the development or maintenance of the VTA and SNpc DA neurons, respectively.
+Graphic summary of TFs involved in the development of mDA neurons and that seem to have an impact in the differentiation of DA neurons of the VTA and SNpc.
+Arrows indicate a stimulatory effect, while perpendicular lines indicate an inhibitory effect of the TFs.
+TFs in black do not have a specific regional distribution pattern, while those written in red (VTA) or green (SNpc) colours indicate TFs whose regulation has a higher impact on the development or maintenance of VTA or SNpc DA neurons, respectively.
 Created with BioRender.
 2.6.
 Subpopulation of DA neurons in SNpc and VTA